Consistency proof of a fragment of PV with substitution in bounded arithmetic: PV and related systems

-Even though Cook and Urquhart's $\PV$~\cite{Cook1993} requires that all recursion schema is bounded by a function with polynomial-growth rate, we do not impose this restriction.
-Thus, our theory can be extended beyond polynomial-time functions.
-However, this paper focuses a theory based on polynomial-time functions.
+Using Cobham's recursive definition of polynomial time functions, it is easy to see that all polynomial time functions can be defined using these defining axioms.
+Even though Cook and Urquhart's $\PV$~\cite{cook1975feasibly} requires all recursion schema to be bounded by a function with a polynomial growth rate, we do not impose this restriction.
+Thus, our theory can be extended beyond polynomial time functions.
+However, this paper focuses on the theory based on polynomial time functions.